sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 // @"ApplicationPrivateSettings\YellowNamespace\YellowOptionsPage\IsDisplayingYellowCommandRaw"
 ```

-I have named my term `userWantsToSeeIt`.
+I have named the term `userWantsToSeeIt`.
 Also note that guid is same as the one in the command table (.vsct file).

 We almost achieved what we have wished for.
 When user changes the options, the visibility of the command changes too.
 And command's visibility is now persistent, is not being effected when Visual Studio restarts.
 There is one minor issue left.
 When Visual Studio starts for the first time after installing the extension, registry will be empty.
 So the term `userWantsToSeeIt` will be false since there will be no registry value in that path.